LearnersGuild/learnathon/instructions-evaluator.md

 To determine the Challenge Improvement score, you will need access to the Player's initial and final challenge submission (in the form of GitHub gists).

-Use the [challenge improvement rubric](TODO: link to rubric) to score the Player.
+Use the [challenge improvement rubric][challenge-improvement-rubric] to score the Player.

 ## Submitting Player Scorecards